Skip to main content

 If the device is ever lost, the provider notifies onError, shows fallback again, and re-initializes with a fresh device; canvases resume automatically.

-Canvases are not the only consumers of the instance: useRedraw() hands you the Redraw instance directly so you can work with the same device and backend imperatively, for example to render offscreen, load textures, or reach the device for interop:
+Canvases are not the only consumers of the device: useDevice() hands you the GPUDevice directly for imperative work on the same device, for example loading textures or building a Library by hand:

-// Same device and pipeline caches as the canvases on the page
+// Same device as the canvases on the page

 }